docker/docs/content/guides/walkthroughs/access-local-folder.md

 description: Learn how to access a local folder from a container
 ---

 This walkthrough shows you how to access a local folder from a container.
-To better understand some concepts in this walkthrough, complete the [Multi-container applications](./multi-container-apps.md) walkthrough first.
+To better understand some concepts in this walkthrough, complete the [Run multi-container applications](./multi-container-apps.md) walkthrough first.

 Docker isolates all content, code, and data in a container from your local filesystem.
 By default, containers can't access directories in your local filesystem.